 Re-friends the body

 WHERE WE SERVE

-Through a network of studios across the 5-county Philadelphia area, Transformation Yoga Project provides gentle, mindfulness-based yoga to individuals in recovery as well as loved ones affected by the disease of addiction.
-Our instructors, trained in trauma-sensitive yoga, provide classes at local treatment and rehabilitation centers, recovery residences, and community wellness centers.
+Through a network of studios across the 5-county Philadelphia area, Transformation Yoga Project provides gentle, mindfulness-based yoga to individuals in recovery from substance use and other mental health disorders such as anxiety and depression.
+Our instructors, trained in trauma-sensitive yoga, provide classes at Inpatient Treatment Centers, Partial Hospital Programs(PHP), Intensive Outpatient Programs(IOP), Recovery Residences and more.

 Transformation Yoga Project partners with community yoga studios to offer Transformation Yoga classes.
 These community classes provide a supportive environment to observe stillness, allow emotions to surface without fear of judgment, and create healthy relationships with others.
 All are welcome.
 No experience is needed.
 A suggested donation of $10 is recommended, but not required.
 Check the Calendar for the Transformation Yoga class schedule.